 Only after reading Camera Work by Alfred Stieglitz featuring works by artists from the Pictorial Movement did I realise that photography can be art.
 I have been an admirer of imaginative forms of photography ever since.

 Having had no formal training as a photographer I learnt by watching documentaries and educational videos, reading books and persistently studying the old masters and contemporary photographers.
 I am inspired by photographers like Andre Kertesz, Robert Demachy, Josef Sudek, Léonard Misonne, Ernst Haas, Saul Leiter, Hiroshi Sugimoto, Paolo Roversi, Sarah Moon, Keith Carter, Josef Hoflehner, Todd Hido, Michael Kenna, Chris Friel and many others.

 The elusive paintings of William Turner and other Romantic and Impressionist artists have influenced me as well.
 I admire their ability to capture feeling and atmosphere.

 I strongly favour elements of abstraction and impressionism and constantly explore the themes of mood, silence and energy.
 Subtleties and nuances prevail over razor-sharp detail.
 The fleeting moment fascinates me, as when driving past a scene and remembering only the light and the shadows, the tones and the mood.
 My photographs can be cheerful, sometimes silent, and serene; at other times sad or even melancholic.
 For me, the viewer’s imagination must run its own course.

 Although my favourite subjects are landscapes, seascapes, architecture, urban scenery, and street photography, I am not bound to any particular topic.
 Being in search of beauty that can be found anywhere, even in the most unexpected places, I have to capture it with my camera.

-I make use of several creative techniques, such as multiple and long exposures, lens and motion blur.
-Currently, I am exploring slow handheld exposures with manual focus tilt-and-shift lenses primarily.
+I make use of several creative techniques, such as multiple and long exposures, lens and motion blur, using tilt-and-shift lenses primarily.
 I am exploring long exposures by using a tripod as well as deliberate camera movement.
-Slow shutter speeds add mood and depth.
-The film or sensor absorbs the light over an extended period.
-As time passes, the fine surface details are blurred, while the overall forms, shapes and beauty of the light remain.
-Thus my pictures become mere moments and the images become almost transcendental, as if from an imaginary world.
+The slow shutter speeds add mood and depth.
+The film or sensor absorbs the light over an extended period and as time passes, some of the details are blurred, while the overall forms, shapes and beauty of the light remain.
+Thus, my pictures become mere moments and the images become almost transcendental, as if from an imaginary world.